philcali/cronish/README.md

 A `Cron` object created from an expression, or created manually, can determine its next run from now, or a specific time in the future.

+## Creating a Cron Job

+Cron jobs are created via dsl language as well.
+The syntax borrows heavily from sbt task creation.

+    val payroll = task {
+      println("You have just been paid...
+Finally!")
+    }

+    // Yes... that's how you run it payroll executes "every Friday on the last day in every month"

 [cron]: http://en.wikipedia.org/wiki/Cron#Examples_2